csis225s25/ic3-jemartino/README.md

-# In Class Problem Set 3
+# In Class Problem Set 3-Rebecah Leonard and Jamie Martino

 I used ComboBoxDemo.java a few years ago.
 It used to compile cleanly.
 Even though the code has not changed, it now  will not compile without throwing warnings.